exasol/kafka-connector-extension/doc/user_guide/user_guide.md

   Registry][schema-registry] which stores Avro schemas as metadata.
 Schema Registry will be used to parse the Kafka topic Avro data schemas.

-* ``TOPICS`` - It defines Kafka topic name that we want to import data from.
+* ``TOPICS`` - It defines a Kafka topic name that we want to import data from.
   Currently, we only support single topic data imports.
-Therefore, it should not contain comma separated list of more than one topic names.
+Therefore, it should not contain comma-separated list of more than one topic name.

 * ``TABLE_NAME`` - It defines the Exasol table name the data will be imported.
-  This is required as user provided parameter since unfortunately we cannot obtain table name from inside UDF even though we are importing data into it.
+  This is required as user-provided parameter since unfortunately, we cannot obtain table name from inside UDF even though we are importing data into it.

 ### Optional Properties

 These are optional parameters with their default values.

-* ``GROUP_ID`` - It defines the id for this type of consumers.
-Default value is **EXASOL_KAFKA_UDFS_CONSUMERS**.
+* ``GROUP_ID`` - It defines the id for this type of consumer.
+The default value is **EXASOL_KAFKA_UDFS_CONSUMERS**.
 It is a unique string that identifies the consumer group this consumer belongs to.

 * ``POLL_TIMEOUT_MS`` - It defines the timeout value that is the number of milliseconds to wait for the consumer poll function to return any data.
-  Default value is **30000** milliseconds.
+  The default value is **30000** milliseconds.

-* ``MIN_RECORDS_PER_RUN`` - It is an upper bound on the minimum number of records to consumer per UDF run.
-Default value is **100**.
+* ``MIN_RECORDS_PER_RUN`` - It is an upper bound on the minimum number of records to the consumer per UDF run.
+The default value is **100**.
 That is, if the pull function returns fewer records than this number, we consume returned records and finish the UDF process.
-Otherwise, we continue polling more data until total number of records reaches certain threshold, for example, `MAX_RECORD_PER_RUN`.
+Otherwise, we continue polling more data until the total number of records reaches a certain threshold, for example, `MAX_RECORD_PER_RUN`.

-* ``MAX_RECORD_PER_RUN`` - It is a lower bound on the maximum number of records to consumer per UDF run.
-Default value is **1000000**.
-When the returned number of records from poll is more than `MIN_RECORDS_PER_RUN`, we continue polling for more records until total number reaches this number.
+* ``MAX_RECORD_PER_RUN`` - It is a lower bound on the maximum number of records to the consumer per UDF run.
+The default value is **1000000**.
+When the returned number of records from the poll is more than `MIN_RECORDS_PER_RUN`, we continue polling for more records until the total number reaches this number.

 * ``MAX_POLL_RECORDS`` - It is the maximum number of records returned in a single call from the consumer poll method.
-Default value is **500**.
+The default value is **500**.

 * ``FETCH_MIN_BYTES`` - It is the minimum amount of data the server should return for a fetch request.
 If insufficient data is available the request will wait for that much data to accumulate before answering the request.
-Default value is **1**.
+The default value is **1**.

 * ``FETCH_MAX_BYTES`` - It is the maximum amount of data the server should return for a fetch request.
-Default value is **52428800**.
+The default value is **52428800**.

 * ``MAX_PARTITION_FETCH_BYTES`` - It is the maximum amount of data per partition the server will return.
-Default value is **1048576**.
+The default value is **1048576**.

-The following properties should be provided to enable secure connection to the Kafka clusters.
+The following properties should be provided to enable a secure connection to the Kafka clusters.

 * ``SSL_ENABLED`` - It is a boolean property that should be set to `true` in